abossard/paws-plants-motivati/src/prd.md

 - **Scalability**: Forest layout adapts to any number of trees

 ## Key Enhancements Added
+- **Hierarchical Task System**: Main tasks can now have subtasks that can be managed independently, with visual indentation and progress tracking
+- **Smart Task Completion**: When all subtasks are completed, the parent task automatically completes
+- **Subtask Progress Indicators**: Visual counters show completion status (e.g., "2/4" subtasks done)
+- **Collapsible Task Tree**: Users can expand/collapse subtask views for better organization
+- **Inline Subtask Addition**: Hover over any task to reveal a "+" button for quick subtask creation
 - **Cat Forest Blessing**: Happy cats can spend 25 points to bless all trees, accelerating their growth by 20% per blessing
 - **Visual Magic Effects**: Blessed trees show sparkles and purple glow
 - **Enhanced Cat Messages**: References to magical abilities